 Example, do they want a headshot that conveys happiness, or one that is a bit more moody?

-As a photographer, you should consider renting a studio with air conditioners to make sure that your client is comfortable throughout the session.
+Also as a side note, you should consider renting a studio with air conditioners to make sure that your client is comfortable throughout the session.

 3. A Small Outfit Adjustment